-Since peas were considered animal food and not fit for Union soldiers peas were the only food that was left for the Confederate forces and families to eat.
+Peas were considered animal food and not fit for Union soldiers.
+That meant peas were the only food that was left for the Confederate forces and families to eat.
 These Southerners considered themselves lucky to have a meal of peas and salt pork in the dead of winter.

 Other sources trace the eating of peas back to the Egyptians.
 At the time of the Pharaohs, it was considered a sign of humility before the gods to eat such a lowly food.
 I always ate black-eyed peas because my mom told me to and they are delicious.

 What about Cabbage?
 Most people will tell you they eat cabbage or collard greens to insure prosperity.
 The green leaves represent money.
 The real truth is closer to this.
 Cabbage and collard greens are late crops.
 That means, especially in the south, they would be plentiful and ready for harvest in early January.
 Fresh veggies meant good nutrition.

 The ancient Egyptians, the Greeks and the Romans ate cabbage.
 They ate it to ward off disease and aid digestion.
 If you’ve ever eat cabbage you know about that digestion part.

 So soak up a mess of peas and cook down some cabbage and steam some rice for New Year's Day and let's celebrate in true southern style.
 Here's to good luck, good fortune, prosperity and a wonderful new year that we can all share together.